shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Emperor Tree

-I think I’ve written about this one before.
 A unique tree that slowly takes over the board.
 It’s basically like playing a 4X or RTS game.

 WASD – Move camera.
 The first tree spawns at your team’s flag.
 This is where your empire starts.